 Lhasa and around

-Closer to Lhasa, there is a town called Tsedang, is the cradle of Tibetan Civilization.
+Closer to Lhasa, there is a town called Tsedang, which is the cradle of Tibetan Civilization.
 The mild weather and fertile land at Yarlung Tsangpo Valleys created the great Tibet dynasty.
-Nowadays we can still find Tibet's first monastery - Samye Monastery, Tibet's first building - Yumbulagang Palace, some old monasteries such as Trandruk and Mindroling and the Tombs of the Tibetan kings-Chongye Burial Mounds.
-Or trek to and around the holy lake Lhamo La-tso.
-It always takes about 2-3 days to explore Tsedang area.
+Nowadays we can still find Tibet's first monastery - Samye Monastery (admission: CN¥45), Tibet's first building - Yumbulagang Palace (admission: CN¥60), some old monasteries such as Trandruk (admission: CN¥70) and Mindroling (admission: CN¥25) and the Tombs of the Tibetan kings-Chongye Burial Mounds (admission: CN¥40).
+It always takes about 2-3 days to explore the Tsedang area.
+After the visit to Samye Monastery, some hiking lovers will choose a day hiking to Chim-Puk Hermitage (4300m, admission: CN¥20), located north-east of Samye monastery and requiring about a 40 minutes’ drive.
+It is an ideal place for short hiking which is embraced by lush hills on three sides and facing the broad Yarlung Tsangpo River Valley with beautiful scenery.
+You can spend 4-6 hours hiking there based on your health condition.
+The visit to this area, not only the basic Tibet Tourism Bureau Permit is required, but also the Alien’s Travel Permit is needed as well and this permit is usually done in Tsedang city with guide’s assistance.